-As we approach flu season, here's a natural remedy for flu prevention that actually works.
+For flu prevention, here's a natural remedy that actually works.
 I've been making elderberry syrup every fall for the past few years, and I swear it's magic.
 Widely used in herbalism as a flu preventative, elderberry syrup is filled with immune-boosting properties—not to mention antioxidants, potassium, beta carotene, calcium, phosphorus, and vitamin C.

 Best of all: making your own is truly simple.
 This is a DIY that won't try your patience.

 Above: Dried elderberries ready to be turned into medicine.
-I purchased dried berries through Mountain Rose Herbal; a 4-ounce package is $4.25.
+I purchased dried berries from Mountain Rose Herbal; a 4-ounce package is $4.25.

-Above: Use a sieve to smash all the good juices out of the berries after boiling.
+Above: Use a sieve to smash all the juice out of the berries after boiling.

-Above: Allow your liquid to cool completely before adding the honey so the raw honey doesn't get damaged by the heat.
+Above: Allow the liquid to cool completely before adding the honey so heat doesn't damage the raw honey.

-Above: Bottle your syrup in dark apothecary bottles.
-A 4 Oz.
+Above: Bottle the syrup in dark apothecary bottles.
+A 2 Oz.
 Amber Bottle is $1.50 from Mountain Rose Herbal.